LaMonte Wade Jr Preview, Player Props: Giants vs. Dodgers

 LaMonte Wade Jr At The Plate

-- Among qualifying hitters in MLB action, he ranks 71st in batting average, 12th in on-base percentage, and 83rd in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 73rd, his on-base percentage ranks 12th, and he is 88th in the league in slugging.

-- Wade has picked up a hit in 77 of 130 games this season, with multiple hits 26 times.
+- Wade has picked up a hit in 77 of 131 games this year, with multiple hits 26 times.

-- Wade has an RBI in 35 of 130 games this year, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in two contests.
+- In 35 games this season (26.7%), Wade has picked up an RBI, and in seven of those games (5.3%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 53 of 130 games this year, and more than once 8 times.
+- He has scored in 41.2% of his games this season, with two or more runs scored in 6.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.